openremote/openremote/Wiki - MQTT Gateway API Specification.md

 publish topic/payload so it is possible to update an attribute when the client connection is closed un-expectedly; the client must have permission to access to the specified attribute.

-***
 ## MQTT API Specification

 ### Operations (Publish)
-Operations are publish topics that provide Asset management functionality, each operation topic has an associated *response* topic that can be subscribed to which will receive a success or error response.
+Operations are publish topics that provide Asset management functionality, each operation topic has an associated **response** topic that can be subscribed to which will receive a success response or error response.

 #### Notes:
-- Each operations topic has corresponding response topic suffix, this can be subscribed to beforehand.
+- Each operations topic has corresponding **response topic** suffix, this can be subscribed to beforehand.
-Example:```{realm}/{clientId}/operations/assets/{responseIdentifier}/create/response```
+> Response topic example:
+> ```{realm}/{clientId}/operations/assets/{responseIdentifier}/create/response```
 - Payloads will always use JSON encoding.
-- Using a Gateway Asset V2 Service User will ensure that all operations are performed on behalf of the Gateway Asset.
+- Using a **Gateway Asset V2 Service User** will ensure that all operations are performed on behalf of the Gateway Asset.
-Meaning the Gateway Asset is the parent of all assets created by the Service User.
+This Service User can only manage assets part of the Gateway Asse hierarchy.

 ##### [Assets](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/asset/Asset.java)
 - ```{realm}/{clientId}/operations/assets/{responseIdentifier}/create```
-Create an asset.
-Requires a valid [asset template]() as the payload.
+Creates an asset, requires a valid [asset template](#asset-templates) as the payload.
+The response identifier is used to correlate the response to the request, requires a subscription to the response topic to receive the response.
 - ```{realm}/{clientId}/operations/assets/{assetId}/get```
-Request the data of the specified assetId.
+Request the data of the specified assetId, requires subscription to the response topic to receive the data.
 - ```{realm}/{clientId}/operations/assets/{assetId}/update```
-Updates the specified asset.
-Requires a valid [asset template]() as the payload.
+Updates the specified asset, requires a valid [asset template](#asset-templates) as the payload.

 - ```{realm}/{clientId}/operations/assets/{assetId}/delete```
 Deletes the specified asset.